Default Routes in Cisco Routers Explained

 AD (Administrative Distance) value of the default route

-How a default route works in routing
+Example (how a default route works in routing)

-Let’s take an example.
-Suppose a packet arrives on an interface of a router.
-The router reads the destination network from the packet and searches that destination network in the routing table.
+A packet arrives on an interface of a router.
+The router reads the destination network from the packet and looks it up in the routing table.
+There are three possible results of the lookup.
+The following table describes each situation and the action the router will take in that situation.

-Situation Action
+| Situation | Action |

-Neither an entry in the routing table for the destination network nor a default route is available.
-Drop the packet
+| Neither an entry in the routing table for the destination network nor a default route is available. | Drop the packet |

-Both, an entry in the routing table for the destination network and a default route are available.
-Use the entry to forward the packet
+| Both an entry in the routing table for the destination network and a default route are available. | Use the entry to forward the packet. |

-An entry for the destination network is not available in the routing table but the default route is available.
-Use the default route to forward the packet
+| An entry for the destination network is not present in the routing table, but the default route is. | Use the default route to forward the packet. |

-ComputerNetworkingNotes CCNA Study Guide Default Routes in Cisco Routers Explained
+Chapter 1 Default Routes in Cisco Routers Explained